samyakjain-1/Samyak-Jain/ARCHITECTURE.md

     - Display the final analysis report in a user-friendly format.

 ### 2. Backend (`src/adk/`)
-- **Technology**: FastAPI, Google ADK, Gemini API
+- **Technology**: FastAPI, Google Gemini API
 - **Components**:
     - **`main.py`**: The FastAPI application entry point.
-Defines the `/analyze` endpoint.
+Defines the `/process` endpoint and handles database sessions.
     - **`orchestrator.py`**: The core planner/executor.
-It manages the flow of data between all other agents.
+It manages the sequential flow of data between all agents.
-    - **`agents/`**: Contains the specialized agents:
+    - **`agents/`**: Contains the six specialized agents:
         - `HypothesisAgent`: Structures the user's query.
+        - `ContextAgent`: Enriches the hypothesis with market context.
         - `ResearchAgent`: Gathers supporting evidence.
         - `ContradictionAgent`: Finds counter-arguments and risks.
-        - `SynthesisAgent`: Aggregates all data and generates the final confidence score and report.
+        - `SynthesisAgent`: Aggregates all data and generates the final report.
+        - `AlertAgent`: Creates actionable alerts from the report.

 ### 3. Data Layer (`src/database/`)
-- **Technology**: MongoDB, PyMongo
+- **Technology**: PostgreSQL, SQLAlchemy
 - **Responsibilities**:
-    - Store the results of each analysis.
+    - Store the results of each analysis in a `reports` table.
-    - Log the inputs and outputs of each agent for traceability.
+    - Store the generated alerts in an `alerts` table.
-    - Act as the long-term memory for the system.
+    - Provide a structured, relational long-term memory for the system.

-### 4. Tools (`src/tools/`)
+### 4. Services and Tools (`src/services/`, `src/tools/`)
 - **Responsibilities**:
     - Provide agents with the ability to interact with the outside world.
-    - Examples: A tool for scraping financial news websites, a tool for fetching stock prices from an API.
+    - **Services** contain the complex logic for calling external APIs (e.g., Alpha Vantage, FMP) and handling fallbacks.
+    - **Tools** provide simple, clean interfaces for the agents to use the services.